Skip to content

 Cannes (7 kilometres west), Alpes-Maritimes

-Château de la Napoule stands on the Mediterranean seafront at Mandelieu-la-Napoule, its ramparts and terraces facing the red porphyry rocks of the Estérel massif across the bay.
-Originally a medieval fortress, the property was rebuilt in the 1920s by American sculptors Henry and Marie Clews, who embedded carved stone creatures, art-filled salons, and artist-designed gardens into the structure.
-The neo-medieval architecture, with its round towers, crenellated walls, and sea-facing loggias, gives the venue a character distinct from Provence's more common bastide and mas traditions.
+Château de la Napoule stands on the Mediterranean seafront at Mandelieu-la-Napoule, ramparts and terraces facing the red porphyry rocks of the Estérel massif.
+Originally a medieval fortress with Roman origins, the property was restored between 1918 and 1938 by American sculptors Henry and Marie Clews, who embedded carved stone creatures and artist-designed gardens into the structure.

 Why We Love It